Los Angeles Times

 Pam Milligan Vaughan writes:

 My grandfather who was supervisor at the time was a big proponent of this road.
-Tulare County was supposed to pay 90%of the cost and Inyo 10%.
+Tulare County was supposed to pay 90% of the cost and Inyo 10%.
 Both sides ran out of funds thank goodness!
-Was just up there for the first time last year.
+I was just up there for the first time last year.

 March 2020.